quasis/script/README.md

 - `DENO_HOME` - should hold the path to the directory of [Deno](https://github.com/denoland/deno/releases) executable
 - `PYTHON_HOME` - should hold the path to the directory of [Python](https://www.python.org/downloads/windows) executable

+To execute Bash scripts and docker files WSL 2 (Windows Subsystem for Linux 2) with Docker has to be installed on the local machine.

 ## Contributing